DrAbcOfficial/ABCEnchance/README.md

     Manual:

-    3. Download Build directory, put `svencoop` and `svencoop_addon` directory into game root, and add `vpx` info `metahook/configs/dllpaths.lst`.
+    3. Download Build directory, put `svencoop` and `svencoop_addon` directory into game root.
 The results will be as follows:

     ```
         Sven Coop